-5. Prior to occupation of the development, details of the provision for the storage of refuse and materials for recycling for both commercial and residential uses shall be submitted to and approved in writing by the Local Planning Authority.
+5. Notwithstanding the details submitted, prior to occupation of the development, details of the provision for the storage of refuse and materials for recycling for both commercial and residential uses shall be submitted to and approved in writing by the Local Planning Authority.
 The approved details shall be implemented prior to the first occupation or bringing into use of the development hereby permitted and thereafter retained.